davidjeddy/learning_ruby/NOTES.md

   - "(condition) ? (result if condition is true) : (result if condition is false)"

-- statement modifiers are a useful shortcut if the body of an if or unless statement is just a single expression.
+- statement modifiers are a useful shortcut if the body of an if or unless statement is ust a single expression.

   - "puts "Enrollments will now Stop" if participants > 2500"

 - case returns the value of the last expression executed.

-- nil is an Object
+- nil is an Obect

-   - You can call methods on nil, just like any other object.
+   - You can call methods on nil, ust like any other obect.

-   - You can add methods to nil, just like any other object.
+   - You can add methods to nil, ust like any other obect.

    -  nil and false evaluate to false, everything else (including true, 0) means true.